 If you want to ride on the road, buying a quad that's already road legal can save you a lot of time, money and effort.

-How fast can a quad or ATV go?
+How fast can an ATV go?

 The land speed record for a quad is 196.19mph, which is a bit faster than most quads go!
 As with cars, there are fast quads and slow quads, it just depends on how the manufacturer has designed the vehicle and what it is targeted to do.
 Most quads that are road registered are capable of 50mph, however some agricultural vehicles are speed restricted depending on their lights.
 Obviously though, however fast your quad may be capable of going, you'll need to stick to the appropriate speed limit for the road you're on.